steffanlloyd/spade-forestscanner/README.md

 The docker images contains the following folders:
 - `ros1_ws`: The ros workspace
 - `rosbags`: When you run the `record_start.sh` and `record_stop.sh` scripts, rosbags will be stored here.
-- `libraries`: Stores the Livox SDK2 folder, and any others that might be added.

 The ros workspace has 3 packages:
 - `livox_ros_driver2`: The Livox sensor driver